 Many are now familiar with the harm single-use plastic does, both in terms of global warming and environmental pollution.
-But it is also important to recognise why medical institutions use plastic.
-It is cheap, durable and – especially important in a healthcare or hospital setting – can provide a sterile environment or be sterilized easily.
+But it is also important to recognize why medical institutions use plastic.
+It is cheap, durable, and – especially important in a healthcare or hospital setting – can provide a sterile environment or be sterilized easily.

 But at what cost?
 The piles of single-use plastics are beginning to concern the medical professionals and others in the industry who are surrounded by them daily.
 And researchers are yet to fully determine the harm of plastics, particularly microplastics, to human health.

 But even without taking direct health risks into account, there is damage done by single-use plastics.
 Its contribution to environmental and climate crises is significant.
 There is also a recognition that the use of single-use plastic in healthcare and hospitals could conflict with a medical practitioner's oath: primum non nocere (first do no harm).

 Hospitals produce more than 5 million tons of waste each year – that is 29 pounds of waste per bed per day.
 An estimated 25% of the waste generated by a hospital is plastic3.